genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/variant_calling_command_line_options.png

-#.
-By default, the application call both SNPs and indels, but if you’d like to
-   report only SNPs change "Variants to report" option to "SNPs only" value.
-#.
-Also, you can tell the application to call only multi-allelic variants,
+1. **Variants to report** option.
+The application can call both "SNPs and INDELs" variants, "SNPs only" or "INDELs only". (default: "SNPs and INDELs")
-   switching the "Call multi-allelic variants" option.
-The multiallelic calling is recommended for most tasks.
+2. **Call only multi-allelic variants** option.
+The multiallelic calling is recommended for most tasks. (default: checked)

+.. note:: **What is a multiallelic variant?**

+          A multiallelic variant is a genomic variant with two or more observed alleles in the variant locus.
+In contrast to multiallelic variant, consensus (or biallelic) variant is determined as a single non-reference allele (there are only two possible alleles at the variant site - the reference allele and the consensus one).

-#.
-In some cases, it’ll be interested to report only potential variant sites
-   and exclude monomorphic ones (sites without alternate alleles) in output Genetic Variation file.
-For this purpose, switch the option “Only report variant sites”.
+3. **Only report variant sites** option.
+In some cases, it’ll be interested to report only potential variant sites and exclude monomorphic ones (sites without alternate alleles).
+For this purpose, switch the option “Only report variant sites”. (default: checked)
-#.
-To skip anomalous read pairs in variant calling, use option "Discard
+4. **Discard anomalous read pairs** option is used to skip anomalous read pairs in variant calling. (default: checked)
-   anomalous read pairs" checked.
-#.
-"Maximum per-sample read depth to consider per position" (250 reads by
-   default) option sets the maximum number of reads at the position to consider.
+5. **Maximum per-sample read depth to consider per position** option sets the maximum number of reads at the position to consider. (default: 250)
-#.
-"Minimum number of gapped reads for an INDEL candidate" is equal 1 by
+6. **Minimum number of gapped reads for an INDEL candidate** option. (default: 1)
-   default.
 #.
 "Minimum per-sample depth to call non-variant block" is equal 1 by default.
 #.
 "Minimum variant quality" is set to 20 by default.
 The application will
    ignore the variant with quality score below this value.